Proudly Botswana – tribes and totems

 Examples of reasons of following totems

 As oral traditions and history books report, it is believed that the Batlokwa tribe follow thakadu (ant bear) because it’s an animal that is hard to find with its good hiding skills.
 Thakadu is difficult to see especially during the day.
-The tribe associate themselves with this animal because during tribal wars they would not be easily seen by
+The tribe associate themselves with this animal because during tribal wars they would not be easily seen by their enemies.

 Kalanga tribe’s totem is pelo (heart).
 Their reason for choosing this totem is that the heart is a strong organ and it is hard to reach and be touched.
 They are untouchable in strength.